-SNF (UK) Ltd offer a range of FLOFOAM antifoam products for waste water treatment applications suitable for aerobic and anaerobic digestion, clarification and settlement.
-These FLOFOAM products act as antifoam and defoaming agents by preferentially displacing foam stabilizing species at the bubble surface, allowing liquid in the bubble surface to drain, and destabilizing it leading to rupture.
-This destabilizing effect is a purely physical one and does not rely on any chemical reaction.
+Antifoams (or defoamers) are chemical additives that prevent the formation of foam and breakdown any that’s already formed.
+SNF (UK) Ltd offers a range of FLOFOAM antifoam chemicals and products for waste water treatment applications suitable for aerobic and anaerobic digestion, clarification and settlement.
+These FLOFOAM products act as antifoaming agents by preferentially displacing foam-stabilising species at the bubble surface, allowing liquid to drain – destabilising it leading to rupture.
+This destabilising effect is purely physical and does not rely on any chemical reaction.

 We supply a range of FLOFOAM chemistries including: